whitneyburton/portfolios/students/1801-back/tyler-lundgren/20180301-tyler-lundgren-m1.md

 ## A: End of Module Assessment

 * I really actually enjoyed both the last paired assessment and the final individual assessment.
-I got caught up on reading the specs for the individual assessment and really was aware of what I would want to change and going forward.
-I also got some really good feedback during the final paired assessment as to approaches to take in building out code past just the low hanging fruit for the specs themselves and looking forward as to what the eventual end goal will be to make it easier for yourself moving forward.
+I started to get sidetracked by not reading the specs correctly for the individual assessment but felt I recovered well, and was able to make up time once I got on track.
+At the end of it and after having some time to think about it, I was really was aware of what I would want to change to make it better.
 As we close out this module I feel positive about my experiences.
 Looking back, I am surprised about how far we have come in six weeks.
 Turing seems to always push the envelope, to never let you feel comfortable.
 It was difficult but in a good way, and I feel ready for more.

 ## B: Individual Work & Projects